KilledByAPixel/LittleJS/README.md

 - Small footprint with no dependencies, starter project is under 6K zipped
 - Super fast rendering system for tile sheets, ~50,000 sprites at 60fps
+- Open Sorce with MIT license so it can be used to make commercial games
 - Engine handles core update/render loop for you
 - Object oriented system with base class engine object
 - Base class object handles update, physics, collision, rendering, etc